 Refer to the directions in Using Memory Diagnostics Tool in the Windows 10 section of this guide (screen up to see) to know how to use the Memory Diagnostics Tool.

 Run Memory Diagnostic tool from Windows 10 recovery media

 You can use the Windows 10 recovery drive to start the Windows Memory Diagnostics Tool.
 Here is how to do that.

 Step 1: If you don’t have the recovery drive, refer to our how to prepare a Windows 10 recovery USB drive guide to create one.

 Step 2: Configure your PC’s BIOS to boot from USB/DVD.
 Restart your PC and then boot from the recovery drive.

 Step 3: When you get the keyboard layout screen, choose your keyboard layout.

 Step 4: On the Choose an option screen, click on Troubleshoot tile.

-Step 5: On the Advanced options screen, click Command Prompt tile to open the same.
+Step 5: On the Advanced options screen, click the Command Prompt tile to open the same.
 The Command Prompt window should immediately appear on your screen.

-Step 7: When you see the following prompt, click “Restart now and check for problems” option to reboot your PC and run the Memory Diagnostics utility.
+Step 7: When you see the following prompt, click the “Restart now and check for problems” option to reboot your PC and run the Memory Diagnostics utility.